KashmirLb/Atelier-Gerbrand/README.md

-Project created with Next.js, Strapi, MongoDB and Cloudinary.
+Project created with Next.js, CSS Modules, Strapi, MongoDB and Cloudinary.

 Website for an contemporanean art studio: Atelier Gerbrand